danielneil/Wario/README.md

 1. Prepare a vanilla Rocky Server with VirtualBox ([help](https://kifarunix.com/install-rocky-linux-8-on-virtualbox/)).

-2. Specific the node's ip address in the hosts file under '[nodes]',
+2. Specific the node's ip address in the hosts file under [nodes].